-Download NIUBI Partition Editor, you'll see disk partition structure and other information on the right, available operations to selected disk or partition are listed on the left and by right clicking.
+Download NIUBI Partition Editor, you'll see the main window with disk partition structure and other information on the right, available operations to selected disk or partition are listed on the left and by right clicking.

-Right click the partition (such as D:) and select "Resize/Move Volume" feature.
-You have two options in the pop-up window:
+Right click a partition such as D: and select "Resize/Move Volume" feature.
+You have two choices in the pop-up window:

 1. If you drag left border towards right in the pop-up window,

-Unallocated space will be generated on the left side.
+Unallocated space will be made on the left of D drive.

-Different with Disk Management or Diskpart that take effect immediately, NIUBI Partition Editor works in virtual mode to avoid mistake.
+Different with Disk Management or Diskpart that take effect immediately, NIUBI Partition Editor is designed to work in virtual mode to avoid mistake.
 Only after you click Apply button on top left to confirm, real disk partitions will be changed.